Editor's Note: This post was originally published in January 2021 and has been updated for accuracy.

 COVID-19 Worsens Existing 8-Inch Wafer Shortage

 Although the chip shortage began manifesting late last year, the raw materials shortfalls that prompted it are older.
 In Q3 2019, industry analysts began seeing signs of a deficit in 8-inch (200mm) silicon wafers.
-The problem was a result of 3 overlapping, concurrent issues: surging demand, manufacturing difficulties, and international commerce tensions.
+The problem was a result of three overlapping, concurrent issues: surging demand, manufacturing difficulties, and international commerce tensions.

 First, 5G network deployments and rising interest in electric automobiles resulted in a high demand for integrated circuits (ICs).
 Second, foundries could not significantly increase wafer output because they lack the equipment needed to fabricate the older, 8-inch wafer type.
 Third, Chinese chipmakers began stockpiling silicon to avoid future and retaliatory tariffs issued by Washington and Beijing.